 Neck And Belly Clip / Low Irish Clip

-- A Neck and Belly Clip is an extension of the bib clip that runs from under the jaw to include the girth area to the middle of the belly.
+- A neck and belly clip is an extension of the bib clip that runs from under the jaw to include the girth area to the middle of the belly.
 An ideal, smart but functional clip for horses that get a little warmer during light work.
 Sometimes called an Apron Clip, variations can include clipping the top of the forelegs.

 Below images by @Smart Clip